kausheel28/WPT/README.md

 This python script which allows to scrape data from WPT's UI by just providing the URLs of test execution in a .txt file, automatically filling the values into a spreadsheet

-The scripts reads each url present in .txt file and extracts the table contents and store it in data frame. code can be optimised according to your requirement to perform operations on data frame like multiplying each column with certain value or getting averages of certain columns and exporting the data frames to new sheet in excel file.
+The script reads each url present in .txt file and extracts the table contents and stores it in data frame.
+The Code can be optimised according to your requirement to perform operations on data frame like multiplying each column with certain value or getting averages of certain columns and exporting the data frames to new sheet in excel file.

 # Requirements
-Install Python 3.8.5
+Install Python 3.8.5 or above

-Import the following libraries using the command: pip install <lib-name>

-1.pandas

-2.requests

-3.openpyxl
+Run the following commands:

+1.pip install pandas

+2.pip install requests

+3.pip install openpyxl

+4.pip install lxml